jinvanstee/hyper-protect-virtual-servers-monitoring/README.md

 Let's get started!

-# Copy this repo into your own Github repo
+## Clone this repo and edit configuration files to match your Hyper Protect Virtual Servers settings